Fruits of Eurasia: Domestication & Dispersal

 International Teamwork

-Linking the biological and social sciences, FEDD is a large-scale collaboration of researchers identifying the origins of modern fruits and seeking to answer heavily disputed questions about the effect of human-plant interactions on evolutionary change.
+Linking the biological and social sciences, FEDD is a large-scale collaboration of international researchers.
+Together, they seek to identify the origins of modern fruits and answer heavily disputed questions about human-plant interactions and evolutionary change.

 Historic Field Studies